terrisgit/ATT-Uverse-Router-Reconnect/README.md

 # ATT U-verse Automated Router Rebooter

-This script allows you to schedule a reboot of your AT&T U-verse router (Tested on 5268AC).
-Unfortunately the 5268AC router has a bug which causes network latency over time (more so when using Gigabit Fiber).
+This script reconnects your AT&T U-verse router with AT&T. Tested on 5268AC.
+The 5268AC router has a bug which causes network latency over time (more so when using Gigabit Fiber).

+This is a fork of ATT-Uverse-Automated-Router-Rebooter.
+Use this version if your router is connected to an external battery backup.
+The original reboot script shuts down the router instead of rebooting it.

 # Installation